hsmyc/goconvert/README.md

 - **Upload Handler**: A handler function that processes POST requests, extracting the zip file and the desired input and output formats.
 - **File Processor**: Processes each file within the uploaded zip, performing the conversion by invoking `pandoc` with the appropriate arguments.
 - **Containerization**: Encapsulated in a Docker container for easy deployment and scalability.

-### Concurrency

-The application utilizes Go's concurrency model (goroutines and wait groups) to process multiple documents within the zip file concurrently.
-This approach enhances performance, especially when dealing with large numbers of documents.

 ### Error Handling